Andrew-Brown1/Video_Person_Clustering/README.md

 The code to produce video person-clustering results: Coming soon...

+## Important Notes

+Currently the available dataset does not have the exact statistics quoted in the paper.
+A corrected version will be made available soon

 ## Paper

 If you find VPCD, or the code useful, please consider citing: